jenofdoom/react-intermediate/README.md

 export default connect(mapStateToProps)(Homepage);
 ```

-`mapStateToProps` is where we unpack the data we recieve back from the reducer,
+`mapStateToProps` is where we unpack the data we receive back from the reducer,
 and set the props value that we care about up for the component to consume.

 Now we're passing the data in, we should update our `for` loop that sets up the